G6EJD/ESP32-e-Paper-Weather-Display/README.md

 Go to the Main tab and choose your Units display format, either M for Metric or I for Imperial

-GO to the time Setup function near the end of the programme and adjust your time zone to suit your location, there is a link to the list of avialable time zones.
+Go to the time Setup function near the end of the programme and adjust your time zone to suit your location, there is a link to the list of avialable time zones.

+Compile and upload the code - Enjoy!